MDinesh28/proj-3/README.md

   Using Jenkins and Ansible, the pipeline sets up Tomcat on worker nodes and configures Apache to serve the application.

   ### Streamline CI/CD Processes:
-  AWS CodePipeline automates the entire application lifecycle, from code integration to production deployment.
+  Jenkins Pipeline automates the entire application lifecycle, from code integration to production deployment.

   ### Parameterized Deployment:
   The pipeline is parameterized to support dynamic deployments across dev and test environments.